vinx13/vinx13.github.io/content/post/2018-08-04-gsoc-final.md

 My work during this summer mainly has two parts: immutable features and untemplated linalg.
 The former one is consisted of a series of refactor and redesign towards immutable features, including transformer and pipeline, dropping non-const methods from features.
 The topic about untemplated linalg is to drop the type argument `T` from `SGMatrix<T>` and `SGVector<T>` and put the type information in runtime.

+#### Pipeline
+Pipeline is a machine that chains multiple transformers and machines.
+It consists of a sequence of transformers as intermediate stages of training or testing and a machine as the final stage.
+Features are transformed by transformers and fed into the next stage sequentially.

+The pipeline instance is built using the `with` and `over` in PipelineBuilder.
+We use `with` to add transformers and then finalize with a machine passed to `over`, which returns a `Pipeline` instance.
+As `Pipeline` inherits directly from `Machine`, we can use it in exactly the same way as machines.
+This means that it supports the `train` and `machine` interface and we can also use it in cross validation.

+Internally stages are <name, pointer> pairs, where pointers are `CTransformer*` or `CMachine*` stored in `variant`.
+Since `variant` is available since C++17, I also introduced a C++11 compatible `variant` library to Shogun.

 #### Transformer
 The new transformer class is a combination of preprocessors and converters that provides a unified interface for features transformations.
 It supports standard `fit` + `transform` interface.